AdobeDocs/dynamic-media-classic.en/help/using/creating-ecatalog-image-maps.md

 >[!NOTE]
 >
->Besides copying Image Maps to different pages in an eCatalog, you can copy all the Image Maps in an eCatalog to a different eCatalog.
-See [Copy Image Maps between eCatalogs](creating-ecatalog-image-maps.md#copying_image_maps_between_ecatalogs).
+>When you copy Image Maps to different pages in an eCatalog, you can copy all the Image Maps in an eCatalog to a different eCatalog.
+See [Copy Image Maps among other eCatalogs](creating-ecatalog-image-maps.md#copying_image_maps_between_ecatalogs).

 ## Review and import Image Map data {#reviewing-and-importing-image-map-data}